plone/plone.restapi/docs/source/endpoints/users.md

 :language: http
 ```

-### List all Users via CSV
+### List all users via CSV

-To download all users of a Plone site as a CSV file, send a `GET` request to the `/@users` endpoint from site root.
+To download all users of a Plone site as a CSV file, send a `GET` request to the `/@users` endpoint from the site root.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests